joonashalinen/bloxu/README.md

 ## How to Play the Game
 You can play the game at: https://joonashalinen.net.
 The game is a two-player shooting game where the goal is to defeat your opponent.
 You can defeat your opponent by either making them fall from the map or by shooting them.

-> [!WARNING]
-> If you are intending on testing the game by playing against yourself then please remember to ensure both games are visible.
-You can do this by creating two browser windows instead of tabs.
-Due to browser optimizations, running the game on a hidden tab will freeze it.
-This will then cause synchronization issues.

 <img styles="margin:auto" src="docs/promo_images/shooting.png" width="250">

 *Image 1, player shooting*